microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 it is not, properly speaking, a change and therefore does not take part in rebasing operations.

-Note that, contrary to cases where the repair data is consumed, generating such an undo should not remove the repair data from the `StygianForest`.
+Note that, contrary to cases where the repair data is consumed, generating such an undo should not remove the repair data from the `TreeIndex`.
 That data will however be consumed, and therefore removed, through the usual channels if and when the undo edit is applied.

 ### Repair Data In Summaries

-The `StygianForest` needs to ensure that the inner forest contributes its usual summary data.
+The `SharedTreeView` must contribute any relevant repair data to the summary.
-By virtue of the `StygianForest` maintaining repair data within the inner forest, the summary data from the inner forest will also include that repair data.
+By virtue of the fact that `SharedTreeView` maintains repair data within the forest, the summary data from the forest will also include that repair data.

-The `StygianForest` must also contribute any data that it requires in order to maintain the correspondence between how changesets refer to deleted/overwritten content and how the inner forest refers to the corresponding repair data.
+In addition to that, the `TreeIndex` must also contribute its data.

-Because summaries are generated on clients that have no local edits, there is no risk that the summary data contributed by the `StygianForest` (and its inner forest) might include repair data that is only needed for the purpose of supporting undo/redo on that client (and therefore does not belong in a summary), as opposed to repair data that is needed by all peers.
+Because summaries are generated on clients that have no local edits, there is no risk that the summary data contributed by the `SharedTreeView` might include repair data that is only needed for the purpose of supporting undo/redo on that client (and therefore does not belong in a summary), as opposed to repair data that is needed by all peers.